CNC Machining Cost: How to Save Up to 30% on Your Next Project

 What is Aluminum Extrusion?

 It’s a process where a die pushes heated aluminum alloy.
-It actually lets you have a specific, uniform cross-sectional profile.
+It produces a precise, uniform cross-sectional profile.
 Think of squeezing toothpaste from a tube.

 Cost Factors